Welcome to Rio de Janeiro

 As a place where the urban fabric merges so perfectly with nature, Rio de Janeiro is a mind-blowing destination that will make you wanna stay.

 Rio de Janeiro is Brazil’s front door for many tourists, but not because Christ the Redeemer welcomes people with his arms wide open.
 Oh, no. It’s because this state is packed with unique Brazilian culture, history, and nature just waiting to reveal itself.

+While the whole state has some for everyone, Rio de Janeiro City is a feast for the eyes.
 The Carioca landscape is a UNESCO World Heritage Site and rightly so because it lies in a dramatic looking, narrow strip between mountain and sea.

 Carioca: a native of Rio de Janeiro

 Cradled between these mountains and Guanabara Bay, the city’s urban landscape has been shaped by significant historical events, influenced by a diversity of cultures, is perceived to be of great beauty, and is celebrated in the arts through painting, poetry, and music in particular.